engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

-Manual tests
+# Manual tests

 The feasibility of automated tests has its limits.
-The following product aspects are best evaluated with human judgement.
+Human usability aspects are best evaluated with human judgement.

-- Quality of output - "While technically correct, this is useless to me in this situation."
-- Exploration - "I'm curious to see how this behaves if I combine these things."
-- User Experience - "I mean it works... but I would not use this in my spare time."
-- Accessability -  "I have achromatic vision and these colors look identical to me."
-- Transparency - "I was playing around with it for a couple minutes and now have no idea how to get back."
-- Breaking it - "I bet the dev forgot these things can interact with each other if I load them differently."
-- Security Testing: Testing the software to ensure that it is secure and protected against any possible attacks or vulnerabilities.
+## Product

+Explorative manual testing appraises the quality of output and interoperability our software generates and its significance and validity to the given context.
+Interdisciplinary product decisions regarding usability and user experience require vision, creativity, and domain experience.

 We can automate supporting processes for manual testing, e.g. we can statically analyse if every image on a webpage has an alt text, but it becomes unpractical to analyse if the alt text correctly describes the image.
 The same with design systems.
-We can statically verify our system is

-Automated testing is not suitable for all testing tasks.
-For example testing the quality of search results often involves human judgement.
-Creative explorative testing.
-UX expected result testing.
-Trying to break it.

-There are certain aesthetic tasks we can test automatically.
-Do the loaded fonts correlate with the design system.
+We can statically verify our system is Do the loaded fonts correlate with the design system.
 Are buttons loaded with correct colors and hover animations?
 Enforcing an established design system is

 Aestethic improvements, user experience, transparency, clicks to purchase.

-Move Manual testing to automated testing
-Automated Usability Testing: Testing the software to ensure that it is user-friendly and meets the needs of its intended users.
-Automated Accessability Testing:

 Is behaviour learned from other sources applicable to this product?
 Is behaviour within this prouct consistent?

+## Security

+During security tests and penetration tests allies uncover and exploit vulnerabilities in our system before malicious entities take advantage of them.
+Domain experts stress the boundaries in systems, trying to effectively break our software.
+Broken states in our systems lead to flaws in our product, e.g. multiple shipments of a single order.

+## Executing manual tests

+Strategies in user experience and accessability steadily move from manual testing to automated testing.
+As security testing shifted left more and more our terms evolved, DevOps is referred to DevSecOps.
+Move Manual testing to automated testing

+Security Engineers and QA Engineers work closely with product owners, feature engineers, site reliability engineers, and the user base to evolve feature life-cycles and testing strategies.